Modern Slavery Statement

 Structure and supply chain

-Victim Support has around 1,200 employees and over 550 volunteers all based in England and Wales.
+Victim Support has over 1,200 employees and more than 400 volunteers all based in England and Wales.
 Our employees are largely directly employed and are not in any category which is generally seen to be vulnerable to modern slavery in the UK.
 We conduct thorough background checks on all employees and volunteers, including right to work checks, to ensure that no one engaged by our organisation is involved in modern slavery or human trafficking.

 We have a strong focus on ensuring there are policies and procedures in place for our contractors and service providers with regards to modern slavery.
 The charity uses a wide range of suppliers who supply goods and services that support the operations of the charity.
 The charity recognises the importance of its role in implementing the guidance of the Modern Slavery Act and the consequences of its implications.